 - Please note that population management and immigration are separate issues.
 Our Population Management Law deals with someone's ability to live and work in Guernsey, whereas immigration is about the right to enter.
-After Brexit, an EU citizen must have relevant documentation for both immigration and population management purposes if they are residing and working in Guernsey.
+An EU/EEA/Swiss citizen must have relevant documentation for both immigration and population management purposes if they are residing and working in Guernsey.

 - More information about Guernsey's Population Management Law can be found at this webpage, or by viewing our Frequently Asked Questions document.